twilio-labs/paste/internal-docs/process/icon-requests.md

 ## Update Icon Requests
 You're in helper duty and there are open/unanswered icon request discussions:
 * Check if the requested icons have been released and are ready to use:
-  * You can check the CHANGELOG in the repository: https://github.com/twilio-labs/paste/blob/main/packages/paste-icons/CHANGELOG.md
+  * You can check the [CHANGELOG in the repository](https://github.com/twilio-labs/paste/blob/main/packages/paste-icons/CHANGELOG.md)
-  * You can check the last icon package deploy on NPMJS.com - https://www.npmjs.com/package/@twilio-paste/icons?activeTab=versions
+  * You can check the [last icon package deploy on NPM](https://www.npmjs.com/package/@twilio-paste/icons?activeTab=versions)
 * Update the requester with the status only if the icons are released and ready to use, and provide the link to the PR and Figma.

 ## Design New Icon Request